Mummers Parade 2022: Everything You Need To Know

 Vehicular traffic will not be permitted to cross Broad Street while the parade is in progress.
 Delays can be expected during the course of the event.
 Motorists are advised to avoid the area by using alternate routes and allow for extra driving time in areas near the event.
 Those driving should also refrain from double-parking, which creates congestion, limits traffic flow, and is illegal.

 Additional Parking Restrictions on Jan.
-1, 2022MORE NEWS: Deaths Of Father, 2 Sons In Quakertown Christmas Fire Ruled Accidental
+1, 2022MORE NEWS: Temple University Pushes Move-In Back Due To 'Significant Increase' In COVID Omicron Variant

 Temporary “No Parking” zones will be in effect from 2 a.m. to 6 p.m. on Jan.
 1, 2022—both sides of street unless otherwise noted: